 Before we have dived deep into the details, let us consider the basics we all have to agree upon regarding the approved facts and common sense.
 The following top-5 list consists of the bullet-points that demand our most attentive contemplation and unquestioned heeding.

 - We should never let fakes disorientate us: some claim coronaviruses are no more dangerous than simple flu or other less contagious infectious illnesses, disregarding the World Health Organization (WHO).
 Some undervalue and despise all the steps taken worldwide (differently, though) to prevent the spread of the novel coronavirus, including masks, social distancing, reduced commuting, and sanitizing.
 The scientific community is now on the way to the full realization of the coronavirus disease’s peculiarities; the full picture is yet to become available.
-However, we should not underestimate the threat the novel coronavirus has posed to humanity all through 2020.
+However, we should not underestimate the threat the novel coronavirus posed to humanity all through 2020 and well into 2021, but not without optimistic projections, too.
 Health— both our personal and public health— is not to be compromised, and each of us should take steps to cease the COVID-19 pandemic.

 - We should apply all that in our powers not to add up to the ugly novel coronavirus statistic in deaths and become yet another burden down the shoulders of the health workers and the healthcare systems in general.
-During the tiring longing for the solidifying of the herd immunity and the launch of mass vaccination, we are to make all possible to provide the most secure environment for ourselves and our families.
-The COVID-19 pandemic is not over yet.
-Some claim the worst is only impending, so providing proper care of yourself and the dear ones and taking preventive measures are only mandatory.
+Besides, the global economies, which are the pillars of the world’s stability, are being violently shaken.
+During the tiring longing for the solidifying of the herd immunity and the further expansion of mass vaccination, we are to make all possible to provide the most secure environment for ourselves and our families.
+The COVID-19 pandemic is not over yet, but we surely can accelerate its exodus once we are aware and take steps.
+Some claim the worst has already passed, but the warm season can bring about the uprising trend in the virus cases worldwide.
+Hence, providing proper care of yourself and your dear ones and taking preventive measures are only mandatory.

-- Among the most realistic projections as to the time when it all will be over or, at least, become less devastating, scientists and analysts name the first quarter of 2021.
-Until this time, all nations and their residents should merge efforts to suppress and break the notorious curve.
+- In 2020, among the most realistic projections as to the time when it all will be over or, at least, become less devastating, scientists and analysts name the first quarter of 2021.
+As of June 2021, the disease has been still marching around the planet; however, with less confidence.
+Until this time, all nations and their residents have merge efforts to suppress and break the notorious curve.
+And the successes of different approaches to bend the devastating curve have been achieved.

-- The recent reopenings and ease of lockdown policies have turned out to have only fueled the second deadly wave of the spread of COVID-19, with hundreds of thousands of new cases and threatening death tolls nearly shattering the best world’s public healthcare systems.
+- The reopenings and ease of lockdown policies happening on the global scale have turned out to have only fueled the second and the following deadly waves of the spread of COVID-19, with hundreds of thousands of new cases and threatening death tolls nearly shattering the best world’s public healthcare systems and economies.
 It has been proven that the disease is not as easy to eliminate as it may have seemed in the beginning and requires much effort in analyzing and treatment.

-- While some of the approaches to thwart the further COVID-19 outbreak have been successfully adopted by the majority of communities worldwide, new lockdowns are what we have to expect in the nearest future.
+- While some of the approaches to thwart the further COVID-19 outbreak have been successfully adopted by the majority of communities worldwide, new lockdowns and restrictions of traveling are what we have to expect in the nearest future.
 This can lead people from most countries in the world to the pit of economic collapses, protests, further social distancing, more harsh restrictions on travel, a deficit of food, water resources, and essential medical care in the least developed nations.
+Regardless of the current political and financial instability registered in the world today, the efforts adopted by governments and the governed peoples continue the combat the pandemic.

 Novel COVID-19 Side Effects